eFrane/vuepress-plugin-mermaidjs/README.md

 ## Usage

-The plugin can convert the code block with language name 'mermaid' to a block surrounded by `<mermaid>`-Tag and handles the renderingof valid mermaid graph descriptions.

-    ``` mermaid
-    graph TD
-    mermaid-->isAwesome
-    isAwesome-->mermaid
-    ```
+The recommended usage is to place your mermaidjs diagrams inside a fenced code block with the language 'mermaid':

     ``` mermaid
     sequenceDiagram